A man writing on a notebook

 • a portable 12V fridge or a cooler

-Also, reuse any plastic food packaging as trash cans.
+Also, plastic food packaging should be reused as trash cans.

 The van-dwelling community is strong, fun, helpful, and ingenious.
-Many of them maintain websites and social media channels (#vanlife, #camperlife, #vandwelling) with frequent updates.
+Many frequently update their websites and social media channels (#vanlife, #camperlife, #vandwelling).
+Connecting with other campers can provide a sense of community and valuable tips for making the most of van life.

 Also, check out subreddits and forums (The Project Vanlife, Cheap RV Living, Expedition Portal).

 Go to events such as the Midwest Gathering in May, Descend on Bend in the fall, Asheville Vanlife Rally in September, and Go-Van in Canada.
-The communities on the West Coast are more developed compared to the East Coast.
+The West Coast communities are more developed than the East Coast.

 Many van life relationships kindle online, and the eventual meetups feel like old friends.